noahlevenson/lissajous-uncurve/readme.md

 dy = y damping constant [optional]
 p = initial phase [optional]

 The Lissajous figure can be responsively scaled.
-Resize the terminal window and the amplitude values will adjust automatically.
+Resize the terminal window and its amplitude values will adjust automatically.

 Try: